 So I am not going to share the cliched stuff with you about how Rakhi is a popular festival of India, and celebrates the bond between brothers and sisters.
 The festival has a tremendous social and cultural significance.
 It is the celebration of love amongst siblings.
 So there are a couple of stories and you can choose which one would appeal the most to your child and then narrate it to them!

 In the Vedic period, on a 'Shravan Poornima' day (Full Moon Day of the Hindu month of Shravan), the deities and the demons were fighting a battle against each other.
 Unfortunately, the demons were in a stronger position than the deities.
 The king of the deities, Lord Indra, was very worried about the result of the battle.
 His wife Indrani (also known as Shashikala) could not see him worried and prayed to the almighty.
 She prepared a talisman with her religious power and tied it around Indra's right wrist, to safeguard Indra from the attack made by the demons.
 The talisman kept her belief and on that particular day, deities won the battle and Lord Indra escaped unhurt.

 Yama and Yamuna:

-Yamuna was the sister of Lord Yama, the God of death.
-On every “Shravan Purnima”, Yamuna used to tie a sacred thread (Rakhi) to Lord Yama.
+Yamuna was the sister of Lord Yama, the God of Death.
+On every "Shravan Purnima", Yamuna used to tie a sacred thread (Rakhi) to Lord Yama.
 Since then, it has become a tradition for sisters to tie Rakhi to their brothers on this day.
-In return, the brothers bestow blessings on their sisters and promise to protect them all the problems and difficulties that they might ever face.
+In return, the brothers bestow blessings on their sisters and promise to protect them from their problems and difficulties that they might ever face.

 King Bali and Goddess Laxmi: